jamwise/ghostHunter/README.md

 ###Adding callbacks

-You can have Ghost Hunter call your callback funciton at two points.
+You can have Ghost Hunter call your callback function at two points.
 The first is right before it renders the information onto the page using the "before" option:

 	$("#search-field").ghostHunter({
 		results   		: "#results",